-Yes, the Billy Graham Archive and Research Center is free, including the parking, but reservations are required to visit.
-To make a reservation, please submit a request at Visit Research Request.
+Yes, reservations are required to visit the Billy Graham Archive & Research Center.
+Researching and parking at the Center is free of charge to those with appointments.
+To make a reservation, please submit a request on our Visit page.

 No, all off-site hotel and transportation accomodations will need to be scheduled and booked by the researcher.

 The Billy Graham Archive & Research Center only accepts donations of materials related to Billy Graham and his team.
 All donations must be accompanied with an Archives Donation Form and mailed to the Library Archives at 4330 Westmont Drive, Charlotte, NC.
 28217.
 For questions about donating items, please email email@example.com or call 704-401-3200 during regular operating hours.

 The Billy Graham Archive & Research Center is funded through donations from interested persons and supported by prayer.
 You can be part of preserving these resources and equip future generations of evangelists, ministry leaders, and students.
 To donate, visit https://giving.billygraham.org/billy-graham-archive-and-research-center/.

 We are not currently accepting volunteer applications for the Billy Graham Archive & Research Center.
 If you are interested in helping share the history of Billy Graham through the Billy Graham Library, please visit https://billygrahamlibrary.org/volunteer/.

 The Research Room is open to the general public for research.
 Appointments are required and can be made here: Visit Research Request.

 The Billy Graham Archive & Research Center was not designed with study groups in mind.
 This facility is meant specifically for researchers and the storage of historical materials.
 However, the Graham Brothers Dairy Bar at the Billy Graham Library is an excellent spot for small groups to meet and study together.